AdobeDocs/commerce-merchant-services.en/help/payment-services/payouts.md

 ## Download transactions

-You can download a .csv file with all of the transactions visible in the Payouts view grid.
+You can download a .csv file containing all the transactions visible in the Payouts view grid.

 1. On the _Admin_ sidebar, go to **Sales** > **Payment Services** > **Payouts**.
 1. [Customize the date range timeframe for your transactions](#customize-transactions-timeframe).